What are Butterfly mines? Is it easy to detect? Are these kinds of mines allowed by international law? Read here to know more.

 - It is very sensitive to touch and just the act of picking it up can set it off.

 - This small mine frequently injures and maims the handler instead of killing them.
 This is due to the relatively less explosive packed inside.
-It is made of plastic and cannot detect using metal detectors.
+It is made of plastic and cannot be detected using metal detectors.
 So these mines are also challenging to find.

 - Butterfly mines can be dropped from helicopters or dispersed using artillery and mortar shells in a ballistic manner, among other methods, on the battlefield.

-- These mines acquired the nickname “Green Parrots” because they were originally green in colour.
+- These mines acquired the nickname “Green Parrots” because they were originally green in color.

 What are the technical specifications of Butterfly mines?